kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 This is _hugely inefficient_.
 That's not to say there's an easy way around it!
 Using WKB instead of WKT would probably provide a small speedup, but when every part of the process needs a different memory representation, the interchange between each is going to have overhead!

-This is why having a binary geometry encoding is so valuable.
-It's free to move across thread boundaries.

- it serializes every GeoJSON object to WKT, then passes the WKT to GEOS

 #### Vectorization

-shapely 2 is much faster than shapely 1 because it's vectorized.
+Pretty much any binding that operates on _individual_ items at a time will be slow.
+Shapely version 2 is _much, much_ faster than Shapely version 1 because it's vectorized.
+That is, it operates on arrays of objects at a time instead of one at a time.

+I doubt GEOS would ever be faster than JSTS or Turf for single geometries because the constant portion of overhead can't be amortized across a bunch of computations.

-To do that in Wasm would mean you'd have an array of heap allocated pointers in Wasm memory space.
+To make GEOS vectorized in Wasm would mean you'd have an array of heap allocated pointers in Wasm memory space.
+It could definitely be done but it would require extra binding code on the C side to provide vectorized functions.

 ### Licensing